Few places in the world compare to Tuscany.

 It has been in the same spot since 1806.
 This small shop is famous for its salami with fennel, using a recipe that has been passed down to generations.

-Most people visit Greve to enjoy a local-style lunch and sample some local wines.
-You can do this at Antica Macelleria Falorni or visit any of the restaurants in the square.
+Most people visit Greve to enjoy a local-style lunch and sample local wines.
+You can do this at Antica Macelleria Falorni or visit any restaurants in the main square.

-For wine tasting, you can visit the Falorni Enoteca which offers a plethora of Tuscan wines for you to sample and buy.
+For wine tasting, you can visit the Falorni Enoteca, which offers many Tuscan wines to sample and buy.

 Montepulciano-Amazing Red Wine Town